Happy Kwanzaa Day 2 - Kujichagulia (Self-Determination)

 Symbols of Kwanzaa

-Mishumaa Saba: The seven candles representing the principles.
+Mishumaa Saba: The seven candles, each symbolizing one of the principles.

-Mkeka: A mat symbolizing tradition.
+Mkeka: A mat symbolizing tradition and foundation.

-Kikombe cha Umoja: The Unity Cup.
+Kikombe cha Umoja: The Unity Cup used in communal libation ceremonies.

-Zawadi: Gifts symbolizing growth and achievement.
+Zawadi: Gifts given to encourage growth and achievements.

-Bendera: The Pan-African flag in black, red, and green.
+Bendera: The Pan-African flag—black, red, and green—symbolizing the African diaspora.

 How to Celebrate Kwanzaa